 What if I don’t want to get “high”?

-As we mentioned in CBD & THC: A Deeper Understanding, CBD is a non-psychoactive compound of cannabis that is beneficial for pain relief, inflammation, anxiety epilepsy, and more.
-It comes in a variety of forms, including vaporizers, edibles, and topical products.
+As we mentioned in THC & CBD: A Symbotic Relationship, CBD is a non-psychoactive compound of cannabis that is beneficial for pain relief, inflammation, anxiety, epilepsy, and more.
+It comes in a variety of forms, including flower, oil (vaporizers), edibles, and topical products.
 You will find a variety of ratioed product lines that offer relief without psychoactivity.
 The more CBD you have to THC, the less psychoactivity you will experience.

 Can I touch the bud?

 Most shops are going to be like a bakery, the smells are free, but you can’t touch the goods unless you buy them.
 Dispensaries almost always have a display jar out for you to see and smell the herb before you make your purchase.

 Can I sample the product in the shop?

 Unfortunately, no consumption is currently allowed on the premises of a dispensary, so you are not able to sample the products before you make your purchase.
 This may change in the near future as there is legislation that is being worked out in our capitol regarding social and public consumption.

 Where can I consume?

-Cannabis can only be consumed on private property with the owner’s permission, meaning most hotels are not 420 friendly and you cannot consume in public.
-There are places like Spectra Art Space and Tetra Lounge where you can pay a membership to get access to their smoking club.
-Jared Polis just signed the legislation into law that deals with public consumption and the creation of cannabis consumption spaces.
+Cannabis can only be consumed on private property with the owner’s permission, meaning most hotels are not cannabis friendly and you cannot consume in public.
+There are places like Tetra Lounge where you can pay a membership to get access to their smoking club.
+Govenor Jared Polis just signed the legislation into law that deals with public consumption and the creation of cannabis consumption spaces.
 We hope that in the upcoming year (2020) we will start to see more of these lounges, coffee shops, and yoga studios open their doors to cannabis consumption.

 Can I bring anything out of state?

 Legally you cannot bring any cannabis products from Colorado out of the state of Colorado.
 Since cannabis is still federally illegal, it is illegal for it to cross the state lines.
 That means even in states like Oregon and Washington, that are both legal and border each other, no product can cross between the two states.